hotelcaliforniabm/duxel/README.md

 * Put the subfloors in before you tighten it
 * Deciding where and where not to put racthets is an art on itself...better find someone who knows what she is doing!
 * The structure will takes days to settle...so you need to keep tightening the ratchets every day
-* To build the hotel structure you see on the photo it took about 12 people 2 days to completly set it up (incl fabrics, lights, etc) and 20 people about 2h for teardown and packing
+* To build the hotel structure you see on the photo it took about 12 people 2 days to completly set it up (incl fabrics, lights, etc) and 20 people about 2h for teardown and packing (under playa conditions)

 Please feel free to reach out if you have questions...and send photos of your düxel projects!